BSD

 BSD was initially called Berkeley Unix because it was based on the source code of the original Unix developed at Bell Labs.
 In the 1980s, BSD was widely adopted by workstation vendors in the form of proprietary Unix variants such as DEC Ultrix and Sun Microsystems SunOS due to its permissive licensing and familiarity to many technology company founders and engineers.
 These proprietary BSD derivatives were largely superseded in the 1990s by UNIX SVR4 and OSF/1.

 Later releases of BSD provided the basis for several open-source operating systems including FreeBSD, OpenBSD, NetBSD, DragonFly BSD, Darwin and TrueOS.
-These, in turn, have been used by proprietary operating systems, including Apple's macOS and iOS, which derived from them and Microsoft Windows XP, which used (at least) part of its TCP/IP code, which was legal.
-Code from FreeBSD was also used to create the operating system for the PlayStation 5, PlayStation 4, PlayStation 3, PlayStation Vita, and Nintendo Switch.
+These, in turn, have been used by proprietary operating systems, including Apple's macOS and iOS, which derived from them and Microsoft Windows (since at least 2000 and XP), which used (at least) part of its TCP/IP code, which was legal.
+Code from FreeBSD was also used to create the operating systems for the PlayStation 5, PlayStation 4, PlayStation 3, PlayStation Vita, and Nintendo Switch.